moonpiee/mercor-applicant-tracker/README.md

-# Mercor Mini-Interview Task: Airtable Automation Solution
+# Mercor Applicant Tracker: Airtable Multi-Table Form + JSON Automation Solution
 ###### Developer: CHANDANA JUTTU

 This project implements an Airtable-based data model and Python automation system for contractor application management, as specified in the Mercor Mini-Interview Task doc.